-Learn how to make a simplified version of the traditional Chinese rice flour huat kueh without using any eggs and yeast.
+Learn how to make a simplified version of the traditional Chinese rice flour huat kueh without using any eggs and yeast and the huat kueh are soft and fluffy.
 I’m sharing how to make original flavor huat kueh and gula Melaka huat kueh.

 Rice flour huat kueh was actually the kind of huat kueh I grew up eating.
 Mom usually bought the iconic pink rice flour huat kueh from the market and use them as an offering for praying.
 In Indonesia, we call this kue mangkok, which literally means cake in a cup.
 Some kue mangkok also used fermented cassava (tape singkong) as one of the ingredients.